jucian0/posts/pub-sub-pattern.md

 ### Applying the analogy

-Let's understand how pub-sub works, understanding the analogy, the first thing that we need to understand is that the newspaper was the Pub-Sub, and the announcement was the event, and the email was the message, and the company was the publisher, and the employee was the subscriber.
+Let's understand how `Pub-Sub` works, though the analogy, the first thing that we need to understand is that the newspaper was the `Pub-Sub`, and the announcement was the event, and the email was the message, and the company was the publisher, and the employee was the subscriber.

 After the employers subscriptions, the companies dispatch the event, and the employees subscribed in the event receive the message.
-This example show us that the Pub-Sub is not about just one event, but many events, and the subscriber should subscribe in a specific event.
+This example show us that the `Pub-Sub` is not about just one event, but many events, and the subscriber should subscribe in a specific event.

-So, now we now how pub-sub works, and we can go on and implement it using javascript.
+So, now we now how `Pub-Sub` works, and we can go on and implement it using javascript.

-## Implementing Pub-Sub with javascript
+## Implementing `Pub-Sub` with javascript

 The first thing that we need to implement is the PubSub class, this class will be the base of our implementation.
 So, lets do it: